Maroon: Maroon (Crayola)

 The color designated as maroon in Crayola crayons since 1958 (when it was renamed from dark red) is a bright medium shade of maroon halfway between brown and rose.

 Rich maroon (maroon (X11))

 Displayed in the adjacent table is the color rich maroon, i.e. maroon as defined in the X11 color names, which is much brighter and more toned toward rose than the HTML/CSS maroon shown above.

 See the chart Color name clashes in the X11 color names article to see those colors that are different in HTML/CSS and X11.

 Mystic maroon

 Displayed at right is the color mystic maroon, one of the colors in the special set of metallic Crayola crayons called Silver Swirls, the colors of which were formulated by Crayola in 1990.

 Although this is supposed to be a metallic color, there is no mechanism for displaying metallic colors on a computer.

 Dark red

 The web color dark red is displayed in the adjacent color table.

-UP Maroon

-UP Maroon is the shade used by the University of the Philippines as its primary color.